 Japan's countryside is known for traditional handcrafts.
 One that is unique to the Tohoku region of northeastern Japan is kokeshi dolls.
 These simple wooden dolls originated in Miyagi's hot spring areas more than a century ago as souvenirs and children's toys.
 Several kokeshi makers offer experiences where visitors can gain an understanding of the craft by painting their own, and at one workshop even shaping the wood!

 Sugawaraya is located in the Naruko Onsen area of northern Miyagi.
 This workshop offers kokeshi painting experiences, and even an option to carve the body yourself!
 Learn how to operate a mechanical lathe and use chisels to shape the wooden body.
-After you finish carving and painting, Mr. Sugawara will polish it your doll the lathe and apply a special protective wax.
+After you finish carving and painting, Mr. Sugawara will polish your doll, using the lathe to apply a special protective wax.

 This kokeshi maker dates back close to the origins of kokeshi.
 Fifth-generation master Akihiro is a three time Best Kokeshi award-winner and has exhibited his work at the Maison et Object design exposition in Paris.
 He produces traditional Naruko-style dolls as well as contemporary designs made in innovative new colors, patterns, and shapes.
 Visitors to Sakurai Kokeshi can try their hand at painting kokeshi under his guidance.